Callan McKenna

 Callan Thomas McKenna (born 22 December 2006) is a Scottish footballer who plays as a goalkeeper for club Bournemouth.
 He is a Scotland youth international.

-Career
+Club career

 From Fernhill, South Lanarkshire, McKenna played age group football for Hibernian prior to joining Queen's Park at twelve years old.
 A few weeks after turning sixteen, he signed his first professional contract in January 2023.
 He made his professional debut for Queen's Park as a 16-year-old on 15 July 2023 in the Scottish League Cup against East Fife.
 He made his Scottish Championship debut on 5 August 2023 against Inverness Caledonian Thistle (being preferred over Calum Ferrie who was voted the division's best goalkeeper in the previous campaign).
-His performance drew comparisons with David Marshall, and led to reports of scouts from English Premier League and EFL Championship clubs monitoring his progress.
+His performance drew comparisons with David Marshall, and led to reports of scouts from Premier League and EFL Championship clubs monitoring his progress.
 On 1 February 2024, Premier League club Bournemouth signed McKenna in a deal worth £300,000.